 I have played a lot of games in my life.
 From simple platformers like Mario to complex stories told in AAA games such as Dishonored, Far Cry, Fallout, etc, I have played a lot of them.
 It was great to play these games, always great to escape into a reality of infinite possibilities.
 The games were frustrating at times, cathartic in others, but enjoyable overall.
 This is how I had been feeling about games since I was a child.
 However, there was another feeling in there among the rest.
 A feeling which I ignored even though how strong it was at the particular time and place.
 Dissatisfaction.

 Why did I feel dissatisfied?
 The story was complete.
 The heroes won.
 But, it didn’t feel, didn’t resonate with me.
 I would just get up and stretch my limbs and feel… relieved.

 The rain was falling outside.
 The class was empty and everybody was gone.
 I stayed behind.
-I had a raincoat, but rather wished to leave when the rain stopped completely.
+I had a raincoat but rather wished to leave when the rain stopped completely.
 I tried to write something, maybe an essay.
 But I didn’t know what to write about.
 I didn’t think I had the knowledge to write about it.
 But aren’t essays a personal opinion on a subject?
 But I wanted to write the right thing.
 I don’t know what kind of sentimentality is brewing in my mind.
 I wanted to be right, yet I wanted to write what I wanted.
-How can I do the two things in the same time.
+How can I do the two things at the same time?
 In all honesty, I could only do one at a time.

 I like to write.
 I just like writing what I wanted.
 Yet I feel these constraints pulling at me, wanting me to take my work a certain direction.
-Is this for the better or for the bad?
+Is this for the better or for the worse?
 I didn’t know, neither I felt I would be getting a definite answer.
 I want to write what I want.
-Stories, poems, essays and ramblings are my most written forms.
+Stories, poems, essays, and ramblings are my most written forms.
 In them, I try to be honest with what I am feeling.
 What emotion goes through me, goes through my hand and onto the paper.
 Very little, I edit what I write.
 Poems I have left untouched, even the typos undisturbed.
 They mean something to me.
 My inexperience.
 How I started this wonderful activity.
 If I go back and change them to my present skill, doesn’t everything become cookie-cutter in entirety?